turingschool/curriculum/source/projects/monsterporium/extract_ratings_service.markdown

 end
 ```

 Run `rake` again.

+#### Requiring the Model

 It blows up with the same error, because we're not loading
 the class anywhere.

-Open up `lib/opinions.rb` and require 'opinions/rating'.
+Open `lib/opinions.rb` and require 'opinions/rating'.

 Run `rake` again.

+#### Loading ActiveRecord

 Now it complains about an `uninitialized constant
 Opinions::ActiveRecord (NameError)`.
-It's not loading Active Record.
+It's not loading ActiveRecord.

-Rather than manually load all the dependencies, let's create an environment.rb
+Rather than manually load all the dependencies, let's create an `environment.rb`
-file that loads bundler with anything required explicitly in the Gemfile.
+file that loads bundler and anything required explicitly in the Gemfile.

 Create a file `config/environment.rb`, and add the following to it: